-6.4 Graph Augmentation
+D. Graph Augmentation

 We construct the STG as a database by combining STPs of legitimate users.
 Initially, we use the STP of the first legitimate user (e.g., the first connected user) to construct the initial STG.
-Since the initial STP may contain the same position RSSI groups on the path, we combine similar vertexes according the vertex similarity measurement method.
+Since the initial STP may contain the same position RSSI groups on the path, we combine similar vertexes according to the vertex similarity measurement method.
+The initial STG may be incomplete.
+But as NiFi identifies more legitimate users, the information of those legitimate users are used to improve the STG.
+As Figure 9 shows, we construct an STG using the STPs of two users in Figure 5.
+For STG's vertexes (position RSSI groups), we count and store their statistical distributions.
+For STG's edges (transition RSSI groups), we store their starting position, ending position and RSSI sequence.

 Then, we augment and update the STG online when a new legitimate STP is identified.
 If a vertex or edge of the STP is match with that in the STG, we update the corresponding vertex or edge in the STG.
 Otherwise, we extend the STG with the vertex or edge, which implies that a new possible legitimate position or moving path is found.
+We will add them as a new vertex or edge of the STG.